 Someone may just need you to hold their hand.
 Someone may simply need you to sit in silence.
 They may need to be present with you, without any discussion, without any analysis, and without any conversation.
 Someone may need you to be fully there with them while they break down in tears.
 This breakdown can be about what they are experiencing in that moment.
 It may be because they want to share with you something so precious to them that they rarely find themselves so happy, often allowing you to witness them with a huge smile and rejuvenated, brilliant eyes.
 And sometimes, they want someone to sit with them while they sit in darkness, in loss, and in confusion, with nothing else beyond them.

 I understand how difficult it is to sit in those fears.
 I used to run away from them.
 I also tried running away from them when I was experiencing them myself, through alcohol, through overeating, through engaging in numbing behaviors that hopefully would help me “to forget.”

-When I first found “my body,” when I learned my body, too, and language, wisdom, and knowledge, everything started to change.
-It’s part of the journey that led me learn more about all of these things, and what led me to what I teach and offer every day.
+When I first found “my body,” when I learned my body, too, had a language, wisdom, and knowledge, everything started to change.
+It’s part of the journey that led me learn more about all of these things, and what led me to what I teach and offer today.

 Human compassion conquers all in the darkest of moments

 Last night, I sat and watched “5B,” a documentary that tells the story of the courage and compassion of the caregivers in the nation’s first hospital ward dedicated to AIDS, at a time when we didn’t even have the name HIV.

 The documentary touched me in the deepest recesses of my soul.
 I cried, I laughed, I yelled at the TV screen, and I recognized how important touch, compassion, love, and holding space is for every living soul – and how the most dire of circumstances can bring us to celebrating ourselves in the ways that are most meaningful.